likenyah/procdoc/README.md

 A tool for extracting documentation from marked comments in source code files.
 A smaller hammer for a smaller nail than tools like [Doxygen][url-doxygen] and [Sphinx][url-sphinx].
-Vaguely inspiried by the Linux kernel's function documentation comment format.
+Vaguely inspired by the Linux kernel's function documentation comment format.

 ## Dependencies